How to Select and De-Seed a Pomegranate

 This post may contain affiliate links.
 Read my full disclosure policy.

 Pomegranates are gorgeous autumn/winter fruits full of glistening ruby-red seeds called arils, which are like little capsules of juice that burst in your mouth.
-The taste is similar to citrus – a little tart, a little sweet – and they’re full of vitamin C and antioxidants.
-De-seeding a pomegranate is easy once you get the hang of it — plus, it’s half the cost of buying the arils ready-to-eat.
+The taste is similar to citrus—a little tart, a little sweet—and they’re full of vitamin C, fiber, and antioxidants.
+De-seeding a pomegranate is easy once you get the hang of it.
+Plus, it’s half the cost of buying the arils ready-to-eat.
+Best of all, this method keeps things neat—no cutting board needed and no mess to worry about!
+These vibrant arils are perfect for cocktails (like this pomegranate sangria), snacks, adding a pop of color to savory salads or fruit salads, or even sprinkling over yogurt or overnight oats.

-Under the water, bend each quarter back and use your fingers to nudge the arils out of the membrane.
+Under the water, pry each quarter back and use your fingers to nudge the arils out of the membrane.
+They will sink to the bottom of the bowl.

-Don’t worry if some of the membrane ends up in the water.
+Don’t worry if some white pith/pieces of membrane end up in the water.

-It will all float to the top; just skim or pour it off.
+It will all float to the top of the water; just skim or pour it off.

-Finally, drain the arils in a colander.
+Finally, drain the arils in a strainer.
 That’s all there is to it!
-The seeds will keep well in the refrigerator for several days.
+The seeds will keep well in an airtight container in the refrigerator for several days.

 This advice was a huge time saver and so much cleaner.
 Thank you Jenn!